bgrolleman/logseq_template/pages/Tools on Tech___Questions and Answers.md

 - ## I'm missing X for my use case
 	- The examples for Contact, Projects and Books are easy to copy and modify.
 Remember, this is just a starting point
-- ## So I have all this money burning a hole in my pocket -
+- ## So I have all this money burning a hole in my pocket
+	- If you want to support more of my free work - https://www.patreon.com/toolsontech -